 -

-- If you are using PS Suite or OSCAR, you may be able to access the encryption key from within your EMR.
+If you use PS Suite, OSCAR, or OSCAR Pro, and your EMR is integrated with your Ocean Site, you may be able to access your Shared Encryption Key from within your EMR.

 -

-- An Ocean user who can view patient data in their web browser can do so because they have the encryption key saved in their browser's local storage.
+An Ocean user who can view patient data in their web browser can do so because they have the Shared Encryption Key saved in their web browser's local storage.
 If you set up Ocean using your web browser, it might be available by logging in to the Ocean Portal using this same web browser.
-If another colleague set Ocean up, you can ask them to log into their Ocean Portal account.
+If another colleague set Ocean up, you can ask them to log into the Ocean Portal and check.

 Protecting Your Shared Encryption Key in the Future